The 6-day Dutchess County Fair will feature Agriculture, Horticulture, Turn-of-the-

 Agricultural fairs as we know them started two hundred years ago.
 They were in the very beginning, and are today, about farmers coming together.
-The fair is an opportunity for our farmers to showcase the very best of their livestock, the best their fields and farms could produce.
+The fair is an opportunity for our farmers to showcase the very best of their livestock, and the best their fields and farms could produce.
 The farmers across the country work, plant, and plan for months in the hope of picking up one or more of those prized blue ribbons.
-Over 1,000 individual exhibitors prepare everything form cows, horses, pigs, chickens, sheep, and goats to jams, jellies, quilts and fine arts for the Dutchess County Fair.
+Over 1,000 individual exhibitors prepare everything from cows, horses, pigs, chickens, sheep, and goats to jams, jellies, quilts and fine arts for the Dutchess County Fair.
 They provide us the essence of what an authentic county fair is all about.
-Giving our fair goers an appreciation for agriculture, and educating the as to where the food we eat comes from.
+Giving our fairgoers an appreciation for agriculture, and educating them as to where the food we eat comes from.
 There is no better place to showcase agriculture than at a county fair.
 Experience the wonders of agriculture and learn more about it by visiting with our farmers.

 “Livestock Hill” – 12 acres of the fairgrounds, dedicated to showcasing the finest in local livestock.

 - 12 barns house Dairy Cows, Beef Cattle, Sheep, Goats, Poultry, Rabbits and more

 - 3 Show Arenas with full daily schedules of judging

 - Milking demonstrations, Wool Workroom, and Sheep Shearing